 As Alberta doles out $1 billion in federal money to ensure oil and gas wells across the province are safely sealed and eventually cleaned up, we started wondering about the elephant in the room: the cleanup of the oilsands.

 While the liabilities associated with oil and gas wells are substantial, there are more cleanup costs on the horizon.

 The oilsands industry has been hit hard in recent months, with a global supply glut and reduced demand as a result of the COVID-19 pandemic.
 For a while, oil prices were even negative.

 But the pressures on the oilsands have been ongoing for several years now, and low commodity prices have led to questions about the long-term profitability of the industry.

 At the end of the day, all those mines (and their tailings ponds) legally have to be cleaned up.
 The big question is: who’s going to end up paying for it?

 How much will it cost to clean up the oilsands?

 The Alberta Energy Regulator tracks the estimated cost of reclaiming coal and oilsands mines in the province using its mine financial security program, based on figures submitted by industry.

-A spokesperson for the regulator confirmed that the most recent estimate of total liabilities associated with oilsands mines in that program is just over $30.8 billion.
+A spokesperson for the regulator confirmed in November 2020 that the most recent estimate of total liabilities associated with oilsands mines in that program is $30.81 billion.

 But not everyone is confident these estimates fully capture the cost of cleanup once the resources are tapped.